Drift estimation for rough processes under small noise asymptotic : QMLE approach: Numerical simulation

 In this section, we explore by a Monte Carlo experiment the behaviour of the estimator on a finite sample.
 In particular, we focus on the effect of the choice of the tuning parameter $k$.

 We consider a linear model

 From the simple structure of this model, the estimator is explicitly given by solution of a $2\times2$ system,

-The true values of the parameter is $(\theta_0^\star,\theta_1^\star)=(-1,1)$ and we set $\alpha=0.8$.
-The Tables \ref{T : T 1 n 100}--\ref{T : T 50 n 2500} correspond to different horizon $T=1$, $T=10$ and $T=50$.
-These tables display the empirical mean, and the empirical standard deviation rescaled by the rate $\ve^{-1}$.
-We used $10^3$ replications to compute these empirical quantities.
-The results for different choices of the tuning parameter $k$ are shown.
-We see that the choice of $k$ really impacts the quality of the estimation, and the optimal choices depends on the values of $\ve$.
-We notice that the optimal choices of $k$ appear to be smaller, in our setting, when $\ve$ is small.
-Let us stress that the condition { $h=o(\varepsilon^{1/\alpha^2})$} of Assumption \ref{Ass: step normality} is not satisfied in all the numerical experiments presented here.
-Indeed, for $\varepsilon=10^{-2}$ is would require that the step $h$ is negligible versus $10^{-2/0.8^2}\approx 7.5* 10^{-4}$.
-In spite of this, we see that the estimator works well for much larger values of $h$.
+The true value of the parameter is $(\theta_0^\star,\theta_1^\star)=(-1,1)$, and we set $\alpha=0.8$. {\revarn The sampling step on $X^\ve$ is $h=10^{-2}$.} Tables \ref{T : T 1 n 100New}--\ref{T : T 50 n 5000New} correspond to the different horizons $T=1$, $T=10$ and $T=50$.
+These tables display the empirical mean, and the empirical standard deviation, rescaled by the rate $\ve^{-1}$, for the estimator $\widehat{\theta}_\ve$. {\revarn The tables also show results for $\widetilde{\theta}_\ve$ which is computed by using the same system as \eqref{Eq : est linear} but where values of the reconstructed semimartingale $(Z^{\ve,(h)}_{i\Delta})_i$ are replaced by the true values of semimartingal $(Z^\ve_{i\Delta})_i$.
+Since $Z^\ve$ is not directly observed, the quantity $\widetilde{\theta}_\ve$ is not a feasible estimator.
+However, comparing $\widehat{\theta}_\ve$ and $\widetilde{\theta}_\ve$ allows us to assess the effect of the reconstruction step on the estimation.} We used $10^3$ replications to compute these empirical quantities.
+The results for different choices of the tuning parameter $k$ are shown. {\revarn The estimator performs well as soon as $\ve$ is small enough, as predicted by the theory.
+Larger values of $T$ improve the performance of the estimator.
+We observe that the choice of $k$ affects the bias of the estimation, and the optimal choice depends on the values of $\ve$.
+In our setting, the optimal value of $k$ tends to be smaller, when $\ve$ is small.
+In few situations with small $k$, the difference between $\widehat{\theta}_\ve$ and $\widetilde{\theta}_\ve$ is noticeable, indicating that the reconstruction error of the semimartingal is not negligible.
+If $k$ is large, the estimators $\widehat{\theta}_\ve$ and $\widetilde{\theta}_\ve$ are very close, however, if $k$ is too large, they both suffer from a bias due to the sampling with step $\Delta$.} Let us stress that the condition {\modar $h=o(\varepsilon^{1/\alpha^2})$} from Assumption \ref{Ass: step normality} is not satisfied in all the numerical experiments presented here.
+Indeed, for $\varepsilon=10^{-2}$ it would require that the step $h$ is negligible versus $10^{-2/0.8^2}\approx 7.5* 10^{-4}$.
+Despite this, we observe that the estimator performs well for much larger values of $h$.
 This fast sampling condition ensures that the three conditions on the choice of $k$ in Assumption \ref{Ass: step normality} are compatible.
 The first condition can be written $\Delta^{\alpha}=o(\ve^{-1})$ and imposes that $k$ is small.
-This condition on $\Delta$ appears in the proof of Lemma \ref{lem : conv quasi score} to reduce a bias coming from the discretization with step $\Delta$ of $X^\ve$.
-The last two conditions impose that $k$ is large enough, in order to reduce the cumulative error coming for the reconstruction of the path of $Z^\ve$ from the observation of the rough process $X^\ve$.
-In our simulation, it turns out that the first condition is the limiting one when $\varepsilon$ is small.
+This condition on $\Delta$ appears in the proof of Lemma \ref{lem : conv quasi score} to reduce a bias arising from the discretization with step $\Delta$ of $X^\ve$.
+The last two conditions impose that $k$ is large enough, in order to reduce the cumulative error coming for the reconstruction of the path of $Z^\ve$ from the observation of the rough process $X^\ve$. {\revarn When $\ve=10^{-2}$ it is impossible to choose $k$ such that the three conditions of \ref{Ass: step normality} are valid.
+Nevertheless, our simulations show that the best results are obtained when $k$ is small, and are very correct.
+On the other hand, choosing $\Delta$ too large consistently introduces bias.}